petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/data-migration-center.md

 {bdg-link-primary}`[Beta Feature](../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

 !!! important
     This feature is currently behind a beta feature flag (COMMERCE-8087).
-Read [Release Feature Flags](../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) for more information.
 The data migration center currently only supports the import and export of object definitions, object entries, and API applications.
+Read [Beta Feature Flags](../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) for more information.

 The data migration center makes it easy for you to move your object definitions and object entries between Liferay installations.